 HB 122

-Would grant full legal rights and protections to fertilized eggs and embryos, effectively banning all abortions in Georgia and potentially criminalizing some forms of contraception.
+Would grant full legal rights and protections to fertilized eggs and embryos, with major implications for abortion access, fertility care, and some forms of contraception.
 Stalled in House committee.

 HB 147